Hoibowa/OCCP_SUBOS/README.md

 Value transfer and information persistence can be treated as the same process on a distributed ledger.

-The current reference implementation operates on the XRP Ledger (XRPL), using transaction metadata and NFTs as linked contextual storage.
+The current reference implementation operates on the XRP Ledger (XRPL),

+## ⚠️ Security Warning

+SUBOS is experimental software intended for research and exploration.

+This application operates inside a web browser environment and interacts with blockchain accounts and private keys.

+Browser environments cannot be considered secure execution spaces.
+Malicious scripts, browser extensions, modified source files, or compromised environments may expose sensitive information.

+Security has not been audited.

+**Use burner wallets only.**
+Never use wallets containing meaningful funds.

+If you are not comfortable managing cryptographic keys and understanding associated risks, do not proceed.

+You are solely responsible for your environment, keys, and actions. using transaction metadata and NFTs as linked contextual storage.

 SUBOS is not a platform or service.